Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 If you're looking for right click detection, scroll down to `auc2`.

-This is a stable addon, it shouldn't require an update to remain compatible with new Minecraft versions.
-This means it also doesn't require any experimental toggles.
+**This is a stable addon, it shouldn't require an update to remain compatible with new Minecraft versions.
+This means it also doesn't require any experimental toggles.**

-Do you find yourself wishing Bedrock could do more with commands?
+Do you find yourself wishing Bedrock could do with more commands?

 Well then you've come to the right place!

-This command pack adds functionality you can find in Java, but not Bedrock, such as `/schedule` being able to actually schedule commands for later.
-It even adds commands that don't exist even in vanilla Java!
-Continue scrolling down to find out.
+This pack adds a bunch of commands to Bedrock, ranging from playing music for only one player to completely seamless right-click detection (works with controllers and touch controls too!)

 # Examples